 For those interested in the minimum RDA (Recommended Dietary Allowances), refer to this National Academies chart.

 Also, go to your local lab to test if you or your child are deficient.
 If you choose to use supplements, it is important to maintain good health in other ways.
 Eat a healthy diet full of color.
 Educate yourself on nutrient requirements.
 And, as always, keep all supplements out of the reach of children.

 Check back in on our blog series for a more in-depth look, including the following:

 - B Vitamins

 - Omega-3 Fatty Acids

 - Vitamin A

-Finally, for any and all of your questions or concerns, respond to this blog or contact us!
+Finally, for questions or concerns, respond to this blog or contact us!